Location: New York City

 Culinary School: The Culinary Institute of America (Hyde Park, NY)

-Background: Per Se, Country (New York City); the French Laundry (Yountville, CA)
+background: Per Se, Country (/sites/default/files/ew York City); the French Laundry (Yountville, CA)

 Quintessential Dish: Yum kai hua pli (spicy roasted chicken and banana blossom salad)